 Pick-pocketing and bag snatching are the most common form of street crime in Belgrade, so if you do encounter any problems it will probably be pick-pocketing that mostly happens in public transportation.
 Be extremely careful when entering any bus in Serbia's capital, since its pick-pockets are very skillful and you won't even notice anything missing until you get off the bus.

-In the past couple of years, the only natural disaster that severely affected Belgrade and especially its surroundings was flooding of large proportions, with even fatal results.
+In the past couple of years, the only natural disaster that severely affected Belgrade and especially its surroundings were flooding of large proportions, with even fatal results.

-Any newcomer is in danger of scams when visiting a new Belgrade and the same applies to Belgrade.
+Any newcomer is in danger of scams when visiting Belgrade.
 The most common scams are people ripping you off in bars or clubs, or by the street vendors, as well as drink spiking in strip clubs.

 Belgrade is very safe for women travelers.
 Attacks rarely happen, if ever, but still, be on the lookout at all times, especially at night, or in deserted areas, empty, poorly lit streets, etc.